 The COVID-19 pandemic has undeniably shifted family dynamics.
 Many parents balanced economic challenges.
 Children developed new ways to socialize, play and learn.
 The physical and mental effects of these shifts are beginning to emerge, thanks to research led by Stephen Patrick, M.D., a neonatologist at Monroe Carell Jr. Children’s Hospital at Vanderbilt and director of The Center for Child Health Policy at Vanderbilt University Medical Center.
-Discover recently sat down with Patrick to discuss how his findings are informing policy changes.
+Discover recently sat down with Patrick to discuss how his findings are informing policy shifts.

-Polls to Inform Policy
+Polls to Inform Policy Shifts

 Discover: Your team conducted two polls to see how COVID-19 was affecting families with children, one national poll and one limited to Tennessee.
 What motivated them?

 Patrick: We wanted to see how the pandemic was affecting families with children, and how their lives were being disrupted.
 We did the national poll that ran in Pediatrics early in the pandemic, in June 2020, just as Congress was working on a major piece of legislation to address COVID-19’s impact on families.

 Our goal was to help inform the policies meant to help families with children by providing up-to-date information.
 We presented our findings to Senate staffers from both sides of the aisle.
 In Tennessee, we also shared our findings with state-level policymakers.